-AGC is configured with six pins (AGC0, AGC1, CLIM0, CLIM1, FLIM, BOOST, and LTH) that are brought out along the bottom edge of the board, and all of the pins except LTH are also connected to surface-mount jumpers on the back side of the board that let you reconfigure them without external components or connections.
+AGC is configured with seven pins (AGC0, AGC1, CLIM0, CLIM1, FLIM, BOOST, and LTH) that are brought out along the bottom edge of the board, and all of the pins except LTH are also connected to surface-mount jumpers on the back side of the board that let you reconfigure them without external components or connections.
 See the drivers’ datasheets and application note (1MB pdf) for details about what each pin does and what input states it accepts.

 CLIM1 (CL1), FLIM, and BOOST (BST) are four-state logic inputs that can be tied high to VCC, pulled high through a 100 kΩ resistor, pulled low through a 100 kΩ resistor, or tied low to GND.
 Our carrier board connects each of these pins to VCC through a 100 kΩ pull-up resistor by default.
 As shown in the picture below, the trace between the VCC pad and the pad labeled “R” (connected to the pin through the 100 kΩ resistor) should be cut before selecting a different state by shorting across the desired two pads (although it is also possible to override the 100 kΩ pull-up by tying the pin to VCC or GND without cutting the trace).

 The table below lists the AGC configuration pins’ default states on the carrier board and the resulting settings:

 (AGC will not reduce the motor current to less than 75% of the full amount)